 One of the main projects within this initiative is the sticker project, my personal favorite.
 These stickers feature the HealMind character on them and they are infused with NFC (Near-Field Communication) technology.
 With this technology, a person can simply tap the sticker with their smartphone to go to a web page with listed mental health resources that coincide with their geographical location.
 The stickers are placed in areas that youth frequently visit, such as bus stops, schools, bathrooms, etc. (Cool, right?)

 As tap technology is something very familiar to today’s youth, I believe the sticker project will continue to be successful and is an essential project underneath the mental health initiative.
 The organization’s goal with this project is to make it easier for youth to access and be made aware of mental health resources close to them.
 Through this project, the hope is also to fulfill the mental health initiatives objectives: encouraging the normalization of the conversation around mental health, further educating youth on how to take care of their mental well-being, and teaching youth how to cope with mental health problems healthily.

-A post by Drayton Mulindabigwi Jabo, founder of 20today20tomorrow
+Drayton Mulindabigwi Jabo, founder of 20today20tomorrow